maw/envare/README.md

   [shellescape](https://github.com/alessio/shellescape) to do nearly all the heavy lifting and maybe you don't trust them or like how they work for some reason.
 - Maybe it's missing a feature you could use.
-(In particular, it'd be nice to teach it to use an arbitrary file instead of whatever's in `$PWD`.)